How Far Away Can You Feel an Earthquake?

 2. Local Geology

 Soft sediment amplifies shaking, while hard bedrock dampens it.
 This is why people in valleys often feel earthquakes more than people on hills.
-Cities built on filled land or soft sediment (like Mexico City or San Francisco's Marina District) experience stronger shaking.
+Cities built on filled land or soft sediment (like Mexico City or San Francisco's Marina District) experience stronger shaking and are more vulnerable to liquefaction.

 3. Building Type